 Mr. Lee joined UOB Kay Hian Private Limited in 2003 and was appointed as an Executive Director in 2017.
-He is responsible for the Group's financing services, credit risk management and structured finance transactions.
+He is responsible for the Group's Capital Markets, Direct Investments, Credit Risk Management, Structured Credit and Financing Solutions.

 Prior to joining UOB Kay Hian Private Limited, he was working for a global banking group in Singapore.